I never thought much about the fact that I was single.

 I didn’t dream of being a “Mrs.” I didn’t plan for it, or think of it, or worry about it whatsoever – until I reached an age when family members, co-workers, even strangers began asking why I wasn’t married.
 Not being married was somehow a stigma, though most of my closest friends, like me, were single at the time.

 I was asked by relatives if I was gay.
 I was asked if I had something against marriage.
-When I would travel to France, no one asked me about marital status and it was a relief – like many other aspects of French culture, for me.
+When I would travel to France, no one asked me about marital status and it was a relief – like many other aspects of French culture, at least, for me.

-And when I did in fact marry – older – I felt that I had just been accepted into some exclusive club that I never knew existed.
+And when I did marry – older – I felt that I had just been accepted into some exclusive club that I never knew existed.
 I was invited into a broader circle.
 I was welcomed in a different manner.

 And I was surprised.
 Stunned, really.
 This was 1990, not 1960!